 In keeping with its recruitment policies (including the “Equal Employment Opportunity Program,” which was adopted in 2008), Université Laval is committed to promoting excellence in research and research training and guaranteeing equal opportunity for all qualified candidates.
 Université Laval upholds the principle that excellence and equity go hand in hand and recognizes that best practices with regard to employment equity will result in the broadest possible pool of competent candidates.

-As required by the CRC program, Université Laval has published an Equity, Diversity and Inclusion Action Plan with a view to increasing the representation of women, persons with disabilities, and members of visible minorities among Canada Research Chairholders at our institution.
-In order to fulfill these commitments, the selected candidates must self-identify as belonging to at least one of these underrepresented groups.
+Université Laval has published in 2018 a revised version of the Equity, Diversity and Inclusion Action Plan (PDF, French only) with a view to increasing the representation of women, persons with disabilities, members of visible minorities as well as Indigenous peoples among Canada Research Chairholders at our institution.

 Applicants for Tier 2 Chairs should have assistant or associate professor status or have the necessary qualifications to hold such positions.
 In addition, applicants must have been active researchers in their fields for least than ten years at the time of their application.

 Applicants who obtained their most advanced degree more than ten years ago (and whose career was interrupted because of maternity or parental leave, a prolonged medical leave, or clinical training) can check their Tier 2 Chair eligibility using the program’s Tier 2 Justification Screening Form.
 For more information, please contact Jean-Phillippe Marquis.